All students must meet the Requirements for the Accelerated Master's Degree Programs

 The following criteria must be met to be considered for admission into the program:

-- Enrollment and good standing in the UVM undergraduate nursing program.
+- Enrollment and good standing in the UVM undergraduate nursing program and at the junior level of the program

-- Completion of the Graduate College Application Form, which must include three letters of recommendation, including one from a UVM nursing clinical instructor highlighting the candidate’s clinical performance.
+- Completion of the Graduate College Application Form, which must include 3 letters of recommendation, including one from a UVM nursing clinical instructor highlighting the candidate’s clinical performance

-- GRE scores are not an admission requirement for the AMP in Nursing.
+- GRE scores are not an admission requirement for application to the AMP in Nursing

 Minimum Degree Requirements for the Degree of Master of science